illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 Include all processing archivist names as well as the year when processing was finished.
 Student Assistants may be included at the discretion of the processing archivist.

 #### Accruals
-Note here any additional donations made after the initial donation.
-This is indicated by listing the year of the donation only.
-*Example: 2010, 2013, 2014, 2015, 2017, 2018*
+Note here any additional anticipated donations, as appropriate.
+This field is primarily relevant for record groups that have record retention schedules.

 #### Preferred Citation *REQUIRED*
 Use the department's citation statement: